The Cyclamen Species

 The least hardy species.
 It grows in the limestone foot hills between Benghazi and Derna in Libya, and only grows well in a pot in a frost-free greenhouse or conservatory.
 The leaves may become very large, and can be beautifully patterned.
 The flowers are unique, as the anthers and style project in a cone, making them look like a Dodecatheon (American Shooting Star).
 The tubers can be kept completely dry from when the leaves die off (usually in May) until growth restarts (usually in September).

-Discovered in the Al Miskat Mountains in northern Somalia in 1986, this has not been established in cultivation.
+Discovered in the Al Miskat Mountains in northern Somalia in 1986, this species has not been established in cultivation.